chayG5/CITS4404-Assignment2/README.md

 # CITS4404-Assignment2
-Trading Bot for Bitcoin by evolving the buy and sell functions using the DEAP framework.
+Trading Bot for Bitcoin by evolving the buy and sell functions using Genetic Programming.

 # Explanation
 1. Get OHLCV data from Kraken Exchange using CCXT package (get_data.py file)